 This seminar is an intensive week-long course in how to read, analyze, and discern the many themes in Augustine’s most ambitious and sprawling work.
 The City of God tells the history of two societies, and their respective origins, progress, and appointed ends.
 The story is engaged first from the evidence of profane history (I-XI) and then from the evidence of revelation (XII-XXII).
 In this seminar, participants will discuss how Augustine reckons with the crisis of the ancient and the human city, and whether it is possible to reconcile truth and authority across the competing domains of polity, religion, and philosophical wisdom.
 These themes will be approached from an interdisciplinary perspective, addressing questions pertinent to students in political science, philosophy, law, theology, religious studies, and history.

 Format: There will be two 2.5-hour sessions each day.
 Each session will include an opening lecture and seminar-style discussion of the text and the issues at hand.
 Students will be expected to prepare the readings carefully and participate in the discussions of the material.

-Location: The seminar will take place at the University of California, Berkeley.
-Students will be provided with lodging, meals, and a travel stipend of up to $350.
+Location: The seminar will take place at the University of Saint Mary of the Lake in Mundelein, IL.
+Students will be provided with lodging, meals, and a travel stipend.